-13 Please see ICD-10-CM Official Guidelines for Coding and Reporting FY 2020 (www.cdc.gov/nchs/data/icd/10cmguidelines-FY2020_final.pdf) for additional details.
-HCUP (05/29/20) 10 HCUP Clinical Classifications category contains a mix of codes with a seventh character indicating an initial encounter and codes that do not specify the episode of care, the category label does not specify an episode of care.
+12 Please see ICD-10-CM Official Guidelines for Coding and Reporting FY 2020 (www.cdc.gov/nchs/data/icd/10cmguidelines-FY2020 final.pdf) for additional details.

+treatment.
+A common example of a sequela condition is scar formation following a burn injury.
+The scar is the sequela condition and would be grouped with other scar conditions.
+A burn code with a seventh character of S indicates the injury responsible for the sequela condition and is assigned to the Injury; sequela encounter category.
+If a category contains a mix of codes with a seventh character indicating an initial encounter and codes that do not specify the episode of care, the category label does not specify an episode of care.